adyngom/react-responsive-starter/README.md

   <h3 align="center">React Responsive Application Starter</h3>

   <p align="center">
     Easily set and capture the breakpoints that will work for your design.
-Listen reactively to the changes in screen size and orientation to quickly adapt your layout.
     <br />
     <a href="https://github.com/adyngom/react-responsive-starter"><strong>Explore the docs »</strong></a>
     <br />